-Best books on Turkmenistan
+Some books about Turkmenistan

 A compilation of reviews: A little dated, but I enjoyed the rare insight into Turkmen life….
 A rambling travelogue of the author’s often-frustrating, often-rewarding quest to ride the famous Ahal Tekke horses of Turkmenistan…..
 To be fair, the author’s love of the people and the horses shines through his bitterness about the inane bureaucracy and rough conditions he must endure….
-One of the very few books out there about Turkmenistan at all, and thus worth a read.

 What can I say?
 It’s a classic.
 This is what Turkmens were brainwashed with for years during the eccentric rule of Turkmenbashi, and it’s craaazzzy.
 Reading it is very difficult though, sometimes the words are really just randomly put together, it seems.